Melanie345/World-Happiness-Report-2015---2019/README.md

 - Does trust in the government impact the happiness score?

 ## Data
-The data sets used were
+The data sets used were:
 - 2015.csv
 - 2016.csv
 - 2017.csv